The British Government and the European Commission are coming under intense pressure to revise downwards their biofuel targets.

 The European Commission is still discussing an even tougher target of 10% by 2010.

 The reviews come in light of mounting evidence showing the dubious environmental benefits associated with biofuel production.

 In addition, world food prices have rocketed in recent months – a rise that is blamed in part on producers switching away from food crops and over to biofuel crops.

-An emergency summit was held in Rome this week to discuss the problem, with charities calling for the 40 heads of state attending the summit to revise down US and EU biofuel targets.
+An emergency summit was held in Rome last week to discuss the problem, with charities calling for the 40 heads of state attending the summit to revise down US and EU biofuel targets.